nguyen-toan/ISLR/README.md

-This repository summarizes what I learnt from "An Introduction to Statistical Learning with Applications in R" and includes my answers on the Labs.
+This repository includes my answers to the excercises "An Introduction to Statistical Learning with Applications in R".

-The books and relating codes, figures can be found from here: http://www-bcf.usc.edu/~gareth/ISL/
+Original ebook and relating documents can be found here:

+http://www-bcf.usc.edu/~gareth/ISL/